JoshFrawley/JoshFrawley/README.md

 ### Hi there 👋, My name is Josh
 #### Just another Engineer
-Currently doing my PhD in securing SDN using Machine leanring.
-Working as a Network Secuity Enginer at Quorum Cyber.
+Currently doing my PhD in securing SDN using Machine learning.
+Working as a Network security engineer at Quorum Cyber.
-Enjoy all things home lab and infrastucure
+Enjoy all things home lab and infrastructure

 Skills: Machine Learning, Java, Ansible, Infrastructure, Python